This article contains affiliate links. We may earn a small commission if you purchase via these links.

 We'll answer your questions while you learn about eye relief here and what scope can make a difference before you buy, because yes, eye relief makes a difference!

-QUICK LIST: 10 Best Long Eye Relief Scopes in 2019
+QUICK LIST: Best Long Eye Relief Rifle Scopes

 - Burris Scout 2-7X32 - Best Long Eye Relief Scout Scope